Carina Vogt: Career

 She won the first Olympic gold medal ever awarded for women's ski jumping, at the 2014 Sochi Winter Olympic Games.
 Vogt's international debut was in the Meinerzhagen competition.
 She participated in the FIS Ski Jumping Continental Cup from 2006 to 2012.
 Vogt's debut in the FIS Ski Jumping World Cup took place in January 2012 in Hinterzarten.
 She achieved her first World Cup victory on 18 January 2015 in Zaō, Japan.

 At the Nordic World Ski Championships 2013 in Val di Fiemme, she won the bronze medal in the mixed normal hill competition together with Ulrike Gräßler, Richard Freitag, and Severin Freund.

 At the Nordic World Ski Championships 2015 in Falun, she won the gold medal in the individual normal hill competition.
 With the German team (Richard Freitag, Katharina Althaus, Severin Freund), she won another gold medal in the mixed normal hill competition.

 She was able to repeat both wins two years later at the Nordic World Ski Championships 2017 in Lahti.
-This time with her German team mates Markus Eisenbichler, Svenja Würth, Andreas Wellinger.
+This time with her German teammates Markus Eisenbichler, Svenja Würth, Andreas Wellinger.